A councillor! Who? Me?

 If you are nominated, you must complete a 'Consent to Nomination' form and make certain that it is returned by the date given on the form.
 If the election is contested, in other words if there should be more than one candidate, a poll will then take place on a specified date.

-Nomination papers can be obtained from the returning officer at the address below from early February between 9am and 5pm Monday to Thursday, and between 9am and 4pm on Fridays (excluding Bank Holidays).
+When an election is scheduled, nomination papers can be obtained from the returning officer at the address below from early February between 9am and 5pm Monday to Thursday, and between 9am and 4pm on Fridays (excluding Bank Holidays).
 You will also receive a guidance for candidates manual and a register of electors for the ward in which you are standing.
 At the request of any elector of the ward, the officer will prepare a nomination form for signature.
 Papers should be delivered to the same address once they have been completed.

 Alfred Gelder Street